rob-blackbourn/jetblack-serialization/documentation/user-guide/configuration.md

 For values, serializers are provided for:

 * Decimal - serializes to a float.
+* date - serializes to ISO8601.
+* time - serializes to ISO8601.
+* ZoneInfo - serializes to IANA timezone.
 * datetime - serializes to ISO8601.
 * timedelta - serializes to a duration.